shelbybrad/shelbybrad.github.io/collections/pages/terms-conditions.md

   1. You are entitled to post the Comments on our website and have all necessary licenses and consents to do so;
-  2. The Comments do not infringe any intellectual property right, including without limitation copyright, patent or trademark, or other proprietary right of any third party;</li>
+  2. The Comments do not infringe any intellectual property right, including without limitation copyright, patent or trademark, or other proprietary right of any third party;
-  3. The Comments do not contain any defamatory, libelous, offensive, indecent or otherwise unlawful material or material which is an invasion of privacy</li>
+  3. The Comments do not contain any defamatory, libelous, offensive, indecent or otherwise unlawful material or material which is an invasion of privacy
   4. The Comments will not be used to solicit or promote business or custom or present commercial activities or unlawful activity.